 The U.S. stock market has reliably risen in value over time, so finding true bargains is not always easy.
 That’s why many investors look abroad to fledgling economies for growth opportunities.

 It’s possible to invest in equities and debt from emerging economies such as China, India, and many countries in South America, Africa, and Eastern Europe.
 These countries are earlier in their growth cycles compared to the United States, so there's potential to see investments rise in value over time.

 Frontier markets are usually smaller and even further behind emerging markets in terms of growth but still may offer opportunities for investors.
 Countries such as Estonia, Vietnam, and Kenya are often considered frontier markets.

-Keep in mind, however, that these stocks are trading over the counter because they were de-listed from major exchanges or were never large enough to be listed in the first place.
+Keep in mind, however, that these stocks are trading over the counter because they were either de-listed from major exchanges or were never large enough to be listed in the first place.
 A large number of these penny stocks never rise in value.
-In fact, many of these tiny companies barely report any sales or income at all and exist only on paper.
+In fact, many of these tiny companies barely report any sales or income at all—they exist only on paper.

 There are several ETFs, for example, that attempt to mirror the VIX, or volatility index.
-There are also inverse ETFs designed to go up when the market goes down (but potentially vice versa.)
-These types of investment could offer the potential for higher returns that more mainstream investments, but also can expose an investor to potentially higher losses.
+There are also inverse ETFs designed to go up when the market goes down (and vice versa).
+These types of investments could offer the potential for higher returns than more mainstream investments, but they can also expose an investor to potentially higher losses.
 The general advice to average investors is to stay away from these types of niche products.